jendrikseipp/vulture/README.md

 ## Handling false positives

 When Vulture incorrectly reports chunks of code as unused, you have several options for suppressing the false positives.
+If fixing your false positives could benefit other users as well, please file an issue report.

 **Whitelists**